 Departments can obtain an ISSN from Library and Archives Canada.

-In the context of Budget 2012, the mandate of Publishing and Depository Services at Public Works and Government Services Canada will shift to the management of electronic publications only by April 2014.
+In the context of Budget 2012, the mandate of Publishing and Depository Services at Public Works and Government Services Canada has changed to the management of electronic publications only.
 This change in responsibilities is aligned with the Government of Canada's greening government initiatives and supports the increased use of e-publications among Canadians.

-Effective April 1, 2014, the Publishing and Depository Services Directorate at Public Works at Government Services Canada will no longer produce, print or warehouse printed and electronic (DVDs, CDs, videos) priced publications.
-In addition, the Depository Services Program will no longer be receiving print publications provided by author departments and agencies for distribution to depository libraries.
-However the Directorate will continue to provide electronic access to Government of Canada publications provided by departments and agencies through its Web site.
+The Publishing and Depository Services Directorate at Public Works at Government Services Canada no longer produces, prints, distributes or warehouses tangible publications such as printed books, DVDs or CDs, and videos.
+In addition, the Depository Services Program no longer accepts tangible publications from departments and agencies for distribution to depository libraries.
+However, the Directorate continues to provide electronic access to Government of Canada publications provided by departments and agencies through its website.